 An easy way to do this is to shop online.
 Yes, you can go to the store but we all know how easy it is to end up with extra items in your cart.
 Just because there's a two-for-one on snack cakes doesn't mean it's a good buy.
 Remember, budget your food.
 As for buying in bulk, only if it makes sense...and it's on the list or something you use often.

-3. Take advantage of those sales
+3. Shop Online and take advantage of those sales

+Fill your virtual shopping cart from literally anywhere.
+This allows you to not be tempted as well as you can easily watch your spending.
 We all have our favorites, and when they're on sale then by all means stock up.
 You can check back here for deals we are running throughout the month.

 4. Home Cook'n is best